Dean Prentice: Coaching career

 In 1974-75, he became the head coach of the AHL's New Haven Nighthawks.
 In 1976-77, he became a player-coach of the Traverse City Bays of the USHL.

 From 1980-82, Prentice served as an assistant coach with the University of Guelph.

 Personal life

 Prentice and his wife June had two daughters, Kelly and Kerry.

 His brother, Eric, played five games for the Toronto Maple Leafs during the 1943–44 NHL season.
-Former Alberta premier Jim Prentice is Dean's nephew (and Eric's son).
-Prentice died on November 2, 2019 at the age of 87.
+Former Alberta premier Jim Prentice was Dean's nephew (and Eric's son).
+Prentice died on November 2, 2019, at the age of 87.
 Grandsons Phil and Dan Brewer were also hockey players, with Phil reaching the ECHL and AHL level.

 Following his career, Prentice moved back to Ontario in 1977 and became Ayr's director of recreation.

 Legacy

 In the 2009 book 100 Ranger Greats, the authors ranked Prentice at No. 37 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.